aj-abhijeet21/aj-abhijeet21/README.md

 ###

 <p align="left">👋 Hi there!
-I'm Abhijeet, a passionate Frontend Engineer specializing in React, Next.js, and TypeScript.
+I'm Abhijeet, a passionate Frontend Engineer specializing in <b>React</b>, <b>Next.js</b>, and <b>TypeScript</b>.
 With over five years in the industry, I've focused on building scalable, user-friendly interfaces and optimizing front-end component libraries.
-Currently diving deep into monorepo management and design systems to support large, collaborative projects.
+Currently diving deep into <b>monorepo management</b> and <b>design systems</b> to support large, collaborative projects.
 I love working on open-source and contributing to the dev community.
-When I’m not coding, I’m usually exploring nature trails or experimenting with new CSS tricks.<br><br>Let's connect!</p>
+When I’m not coding, I’m usually exploring nature trails or experimenting with new CSS tricks.</p>

 ###